Cherry Plant Care: Essential Growing Tips & Guide

 Step-by-Step Propagation Instructions

 1. Seed Propagation: Collect seeds from ripe cherries, clean them, and stratify them in the refrigerator for 2-3 months.
-Plant in pots with well-draining soil.
+Plant in pots filled with well-draining soil.

 3. Grafting: Grafting is a common method for propagating specific cultivars.
 Perform grafting in early spring when the tree is still dormant.